HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **BV** is an instruction segment absolute instruction.
 The branch address for the BV instruction is the segment relative offset computed using a segment relative base, adding a signed offset from another register.

 The **BE**, **BLE** and **BVE** instruction are the inter-segment branches.
 The **BE** instruction branches to a segment absolute address encoded in the segment and general offset register.
 In addition, a signed offset encoded in the instruction can is added to form the target segment offset.
-The **BLE** instruction will in addition return the return address in the segment register SR0 and the offset on the general register GR0.
+The return address is stored in segment register SR0 and the offset in a the general register.
 The **BVE** will use a general register containing a logical address.
 The segment is selected from the upper two bits.

 Segment relative and external branches may branch to pages with a different privilege level.
 When branching to a higher privilege level, an privilege execution trap is raised.
 A branch to a page with a lower privilege level will automatically demote the privilege level.
 The **GATE** instruction will promote the privilege level to the page where the GATE instruction resides.